Rnorback/OpenBox/README.md

 - Also, I plan I posting this app to the store someday (perhaps I'll post a target date soon).
 - I don't plan on charging for anything this is just for fun.
 If we do charge for anything, we'll likely donate it all to charity.
 - Please feel free to contact me through my website if you have any quesitons, RobNorback.com.

+The shell code in this repo is covered under the MIT licensce.
+The unique puzzles are the property of their respective creators as denoted in the files where they are written.